 My friend Cherie is an awesome, wonderful artist who creates the most distinct illustrations.
 She’s also a gung-ho motorbiking fanatic and has ridden her trusty bike all the way up from Singapore to Thailand and Myanmar and places I wouldn’t even think about driving to.
+(Added 2017: fun fact – we met up in Warsaw, Poland during my Career Break travels!)

 As an artist and a traveller, she also does the most interesting travel journals which make me wish I could draw something prettier than my chicken scratches and faceless people – you’ll see more of her in an upcoming Wallpaper Wanderer post, but one thing I wanted to highlight and couldn’t fit into that post was this particular set of rules she had created, which I thought were very sensible thoughts fellow travellers could live by: